 Where to Stay in Marco Island

 [Hotels in this area are currently not accepting reservations.
 A visit to Marco Island is not recommended at this time]

 Check out the Marco Beach Ocean Resort.
 You can find rates and availability for Marco Beach Ocean Resort here.

 You can find rates and availability for other places to stay in Marco Island here.

 Located just south of Panama City, Shell Island is an undeveloped barrier island that is a great spot to visit for shell enthusiasts or just someone looking for an alternative to Panama City beach.

 Shell Island is located off the gulf coast and is only accessible by boat.
 Therefore it makes for a great day trip.
 The barrier island is 7 miles long and is part of a reserve so facilities are limited.

 However there is plenty to do from shelling to enjoying the beautiful sandy beaches.

 For those that are interested in shelling you will need to make your way about 5-10 minutes across the island from where the ferry drops you off.
-This is where you will start to see the shells that give this island it's name.
+This is where you will start to see the colorful shells that give this island it's name.

 If you really want to find some of the prettiest shells visitors recommend wading into the water where you will find shells intact.
 You may want to pack your snorkel gear.
 (I love this set from Amazon).